Air ball

-In basketball, an air ball is an unblocked shot that misses the basket, rim and backboard entirely.
+In basketball, an air ball is an unblocked shot that misses the net, rim and backboard entirely.

 Origin

 The Oxford English Dictionary cites earliest printed use of "air ball" in a 29 January 1967 article from the (Hayward, Calif.)
 Daily Review, which reads: "Cal State, four times lofting air balls at an orange basket that may as well have been painted invisible."

 Crowd behavior and consequences

 In collegiate basketball, home crowds were found to initially chant when the air ball shot was made from a distance and when it resulted in a lost possession.
 Home crowds were also more persistent in their chants when the shot was made further from the basket.
 An archival exploration showed that away players who shot an air ball had a lower success rate in the shot immediately after, as compared to home players launching the same shot; however, this difference was unrelated to the chant.